In this week’s eBike news roundup:

 New Furo Carbon Frame Models

-Furo Systems have recently started crowdfunding for two carbon framed e-bikes, a folding model powered by a Bafang rear hub motor and an e-mtb hardtail with a very distinctive looking Bofeili crank drive.
+Furo Systems have recently launched two carbon framed e-bikes, a folding model powered by a Bafang rear hub motor and an e-mtb hardtail with a very distinctive looking Bofeili crank drive.

-There are 250W and 350W versions for Euro and US markets respectively and the early bird offers are deeply discounted, starting at €1299.
+There are 250W and 350W versions for Euro and US markets respectively and the early bird offers are deeply discounted at 25% off, starting at €1299.

 Focus Jam2 Goes Carbon